coinse/cs454-sbst/README.md

-# CS454 Search Based Test Input Generation
+# CS454 Assignment 1: Search Based Test Input Generation

 The aim of this assignment is to implement search based test input generation technique for a subset of Python.
 To achieve this, you need to first instrument the target `.py` file, and then generate inputs for functions in the file in the format of pytest unit test cases, in such a way that they achieve the highest statement coverage possible.
 To measure statement coverage, we will use [`coverage.py`](https://coverage.readthedocs.io/en/7.3.1/).

 ## Target Subset of Python

-To complete the basic goal of this assignment, your test data generation technique should be able to achieve coverage against a Python program written using the following:
+To complete the basic goal of this assignment, your test data generation technique should be able to achieve branch coverage against a Python program written using the following:

 - variables of type `int`
 - `if` statements